 Passwords: Change them up even if you don’t recall sharing them.
 Mix up the combination of symbols, numeric and alpha; move away from pets’ names, addresses, and special relationship dates.

-Silence that urge to post online anywhere, anytime: There is a fine line, if any at all existing between your pools of friends, colleagues, and acquaintances.
+The silence that urges to post online anywhere, anytime: There is a fine line if any at all existing between your pools of friends, colleagues, and acquaintances.
 An email to one is potentially an email to everyone on the roster.
 A positive or negatively worded remark may have the opposite effect of your intentions.
 A tweet at midnight after a nightcap doesn’t mean it remains private.